cert-manager/website/content/en/docs/concepts/certificaterequest.md

 ```

-#### Behaviour
+#### Behavior

 The Approved and Denied conditions are two distinct condition types on the
 CertificateRequest.
 These conditions must only have the status of True, and
 are mutually exclusive (i.e. a CertificateRequest cannot have an Approved and
 Denied condition simultaneously).
-This behaviour is enforced in the cert-manager
+This behavior is enforced in the cert-manager
 validating admission webhook.

 An "approver" is an entity that is responsible for setting the Approved/Denied